xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 ### Elseif

-Used with the `if` and `Else` keywords to specify additional conditionals.
-The `Else` keyword is optional.
+Used with the `if` and `else` keywords to specify additional conditionals.
+The `else` keyword is optional.

 Syntax: